 Mangrove Cove is located along the Leschenault Inlet in Bunbury and is home to the most southern occurrence of white mangroves in the state that used to grow some 20,000 years ago.
 It is a tourist attraction and regularly frequented by residents.
 There is a playground, viewing tower and day-use facilities.

-The upgraded path along the inlet has been completed and it reopened to the public on 5 August 2024.
+The upgraded dual-use walking and cycling path along the inlet has been completed and it reopened to the public on 5 August 2024.
 The path’s previous bitumen surface had limited capacity for increased use and had become rough.
 It has been replaced with a similar but slightly wider path on predominantly the same footprint as the previous path.
-The new, dual use path provides improved and safer access to meet increased demand.
+The new, dual-use path provides improved and safer access to meet increased demand.

-New interpretive signage, providing insight into some historical facts, Noongar cultural values and local birdlife has been installed, with more signage describing the wonders of white mangroves still to come once the boardwalk has been completed.
+New interpretive signage, providing insight into some historical facts, Noongar cultural values, local birdlife and the wonders of white mangroves has been installed at Mangrove Cove.
 An ebook is also being prepared.

 These upgrade works at Mangrove Cove have improved park accessibility, creating safer access and maintaining and enhancing the biodiversity, recreational, social and cultural values for Bunbury residents and visitors.